Market-Entry Marketing Sprint

 Six to ten weeks.
 Narrowly-scoped EU-bank-customer renewal rebuild.
 Typical first engagement when one EU financial customer's renewal is the immediate pressure.

-See the Sprint →For US, UK, UAE, APAC fintech, AI infrastructure, and financial-services companies serving EU banks, insurers, payment institutions, and investment firms, where DORA enforcement began January 2026 and extends operational-resilience requirements to ICT third-party providers regardless of provider jurisdiction.
+For US, UK, UAE, APAC fintech, AI infrastructure, and financial-services companies serving EU banks, insurers, payment institutions, and investment firms, where DORA enforcement began January 2026 and extends operational-resilience requirements to ICT third-party providers regardless of provider jurisdiction.

 The ICT third-party provisions specifically reach providers outside the EU.
 A US AI company serving Deutsche Bank or BNP Paribas inherits DORA obligations through the customer contract.
 A UAE-based AI infrastructure firm serving an EU insurer is in scope.
 A Singapore-based payments AI vendor serving an Irish e-money institution is in scope.

 Cross-border providers commonly arrive with US-shaped or jurisdiction-shaped MSAs and SOC 2 or ISO 27001 attestations that do not by default satisfy DORA's specific operational-resilience, sub-contractor-monitoring, and concentration-risk requirements.
-The EU financial customer's compliance team reads the existing trust posture and flags the gap inside the renewal cycle.
+The EU financial customer's compliance team judges the existing trust posture and flags the gap inside the renewal cycle.

 GMA does not provide legal compliance advice.
 DORA-specific compliance work is done by the client's own legal counsel and an EU-financial-services-compliance specialist.
 Counsel handles resilience-testing requirements, sub-contractor-monitoring legal structure, ICT third-party register filings, and Article-specific obligations.